MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/design-principles.md

 - Make the workload observable so that development teams learn from failures.
 Quickly identify and address issues by implementing monitoring, logging, and alerting mechanisms.
 - Ensure the workload can scale to handle varying loads, especially important for AI workloads that might have fluctuating demands.
 - Implement robust error handling and recovery mechanisms.
 Set up automated alerts for system failures and have a clear plan for quick recovery.
 - Validate the target architecture and scale by understanding the target volumes of chat messages or conversations.
-Target volumes also help validate the licensing aspects of the intelligent application and the potential affect on Dataverse storage for conversation transcripts.
+Target volumes also help validate the licensing aspects of the intelligent application and the potential effect on Dataverse storage for conversation transcripts.

 For intelligent applications that use generative AI capabilities, consider not only resilience and availability, but also the reliability and accuracy of the responses provided by the intelligent workload.
 Consider the following recommendations for each design consideration: